 … boom, a huge ship being dismantled for scrap.

-To be honest all this reality and the chilly breeze is starting to get old.
-But, finally, the sun appears.
-I turn your back to the scrapyard that looks like something out of WALL-E to see this glorious view.
+To be honest, all this reality and the chilly breeze is starting to get a little old, when, finally, the sun appears.
+I turn my back on the scene from WALL-E and am treated to this glorious view.

 In the afternoon sun even industrial plant starts to look pretty.